High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Spherical Gaussian fields

-the first representing a Fourier component at the multipole $\ell ,$ the second a field of continuous needlet/wavelet coefficients at scale $j.$ We normalize these processes to unit variance by taking
+the first representing a Fourier component at the multipole $\ell$, the second a field of continuous needlet/wavelet coefficients at scale $j$.
+We normalize these processes to unit variance by taking

-We start reporting some simple results on Lipschitz-Killing curvatures {of excursion sets generated by} spherical Gaussian fields (see \cite{matsubara} and the references therein for related expressions on $\mathbb{R}^{2}$ from an astrophysical point of view).
+We start reporting some simple results on Lipschitz--Killing curvatures {of excursion sets generated by} spherical Gaussian fields (see \cite{matsubara} and the references therein for related expressions on $\mathbb{R}^{2}$ from an astrophysical point of view).
 These results are straightforward consequences of equation (\ref{eqn:GKF}).

 \begin{lemma} We have

 \end{lemma}